Even if you never use it, the peace of mind that comes with knowing you can handle almost anything is well worth the cost.

 Level 2 includes a second powered light source.
 You can choose between a handheld flashlight, second headlamp, or lantern.
 As products in this space have advanced, we tend to carry a lantern for our second light because they’re small (some collapse down to the size of a hockey puck), rechargable, and do a better job flooding light into a room or camp site than a headlamp/flashlight.

 - Candles used to be a good idea across the board, but modern battery and charging tech has changed that balanced to the point where we generally don’t think they’re worth the weight and space.
 If you want candles anyway, a pack that takes up a few square inches and 5-6 ounces can provide 25-50 hours of light.
-You can buy citronella versions to help keep bugs away.

 - Glow sticks.
 They used to be a decent choice, but advances in powered lights have overtaken the value of carrying glow sticks.